Representing criminal defendants & students, professors, & scientists in university misconduct cases

 Mr. Schneider also devotes a substantial part of his practice to the representation of professors, physicians, and scientists accused of scientific research misconduct at medical schools, universities, and other research institutions, as well as before Office of Research Integrity (NIH) and the National Science Foundation.
 He also represents university students accused of plagiarism and academic misconduct at area law schools, medical schools, and universities.

 Mr. Schneider began his career as a public defender at the Committee for Public Counsel Services (CPCS), later worked as an associate to Harvard Law School Professor Alan Dershowitz, with whom he continues to collaborate on cases, and was Of Counsel to The Spangenberg Group, a consulting firm providing technical assistance in the area of legal aid and indigent criminal defense delivery systems in various states (Kentucky, New York, Texas, and Washington) and foreign jurisdictions (Cambodia, Chile, & China).

 Mr. Schneider is presently an Adjunct Professor at Boston University School of Law, where he teaches “Wrongful Convictions, Miscarriages of Justice, & the U.S. Criminal Justice System.”
 He is a frequent lecturer at legal education seminars and at area law schools.
 He has authored numerous articles on criminal justice topics.
-He presently serves as a Director on the National Board of the American Civil Liberties Union and the Board of the ACLU of Massachusetts.
-He is a member of the New England Innocence Project Case Review Committee.
+He has served as a Director on the National Board of the American Civil Liberties Union and the Board of the ACLU of Massachusetts.

 Since 2003, Mr. Schneider has been recognized in Best Lawyers in America, and has been named as a Massachusetts Super Lawyer since 2009.